Jeetmajhi10/Revenue-Optimization-in-Hospitality-Sector/README.md

 - **Property-wise Analysis**: Atliq Exotica and Atliq Palace had the highest total revenue (320M and 304M respectively), with solid RevPAR and stable ADRs.
 Atliq Blu had the highest occupancy (62.02%) and a low cancellation rate.
 In contrast, Atliq Seasons had the lowest occupancy (44.62%) and the lowest rating (2.29), indicating poor customer experience and/or demand misalignment.

 ![Property](https://github.com/Jeetmajhi10/Revenue-Optimization-in-Hospitality-Sector/blob/f8e9d3860efdc9afa3e34042735a9b2345b9dad0/Screenshot%202025-07-22%20163610.png) ![analysis](https://github.com/Jeetmajhi10/Revenue-Optimization-in-Hospitality-Sector/blob/f94d47dbf8b0a915ce895d81267e17cbe8ee914b/Screenshot%202025-07-22%20163648.png)

+# Recommendations

+- **Implement Premium Room Bundling**: Address the underperformance of premium rooms by creating bundled packages that include value-added services like complimentary breakfast, spa credits, late checkout, or airport transfers.
+A package priced at $500 is projected to generate an additional ₹4.66M in monthly revenue at a 10% adoption rate.
+- **Introduce Dynamic Cancellation Policies**: Mitigate revenue loss from last-minute cancellations by implementing a tiered cancellation policy.
+This involves introducing non-refundable or partially refundable rates for bookings cancelled within a 72-hour window before check-in.
+This strategy disincentivizes speculative bookings from low-commitment customers, particularly from OTA channels, and secures revenue that would otherwise be lost.
+This policy is projected to recover ₹13.56M in monthly revenue at a 10% uptake.
+- **Drive Direct Bookings to Improve Margins**: Reduce dependency on high-commission OTAs by launching a "Book Direct" campaign.
+This involves offering exclusive perks—such as free Wi-Fi, meal credits, or loyalty points—to guests who book directly through the hotel's website or app.
+This shifts booking volume from high-cost channels to a zero-commission direct channel, leading to a direct improvement in profit margins for every converted booking.
+Shifting just 10% of OTA bookings to direct channels is projected to save ₹15.09M in monthly commission fees.